 Antibiotics For Tooth Infection

-Without treatment, an infection that starts in a tooth can travel throughout your body with potentially life-threatening consequences such as infections of the head and neck.
+Without antibiotic treatment, an infection that starts in a tooth can travel throughout your body with potentially life-threatening consequences, such as infections of the head, neck, or brain.

 Common antibiotics prescribed for tooth infections include:

 Penicillin.
-Depending on the type of bacteria causing the infection, and the location of the infection, penicillin alone may not be effective so it may be prescribed alongside another antibiotics such as metronidazole.
+Depending on the type of bacteria causing the infection, and the location of the infection, penicillin alone may not be effective so it may be prescribed alongside another antibiotic such as metronidazole.

 Amoxicillin is given to adult patients with mild tooth infections without any signs of sepsis.